DanielBoye/sigcrack/README.md

 - All generated function names will end with the desired function parameter `(uint256)`.
 - The characters before the parameters will be filled with alphanumeric characters.
 - The total length of the function name will be 6 characters by default.
-- Useful when you want a spesific function parameter but need a valid signature.
+- Useful when you want a specific function parameter but need a valid signature.

 ## With Prefix and Function Parameters
 ```